-There are three main types of central line:
+There are three main ways to do this:

-- a PICC line, where a long thin tube is passed up a vein in your arm to your chest
+- A PICC line is where a long thin tube is passed up a vein in your arm to your chest.

-- a central line that’s put into the main vein in your chest – the end comes out of the skin on your chest so drugs can be given through it; you might hear it being called a Hickman™ line
+- A central line is put into the main vein in your chest – the end comes out of the skin on your chest so drugs can be given through it.
+You might hear it being called a Hickman™ line.

-- a ‘port’ that’s put into your chest which doesn’t come out through your skin; drugs are injected into it instead.
+- A ‘port’ is put into your chest and doesn’t come out through your skin.
+Drugs are injected into it instead.

-Central lines can usually be put in using local anaesthetic at an outpatient clinic.
-Your healthcare team will tell you how to look after your central line.
-Central lines can be removed easily after your treatment.
+Your healthcare team will tell you how to look after your PICC, central line or port.
+It will be removed after your treatment.

-You may take steroids as well as chemotherapy drugs.
+You may be given steroids as well as chemotherapy drugs.
 Steroids can make some chemotherapy treatments more effective and reduce any sickness you may get.
-The steroid normally given to reduce sickness is called dexamethasone, which is given as an injection or as a tablet.
+The steroid normally given to help with sickness is called dexamethasone, which is given as an injection or as a tablet.

 Radiotherapy uses high energy rays to kill cancer cells in a specific area.
-It can be an effective treatment for diseases which affect a particular part of the body, such as lymphoma.
+It can be an effective treatment for diseases such as lymphoma which affect a particular part of the body.

-You will likely be given radiotherapy if you have early stage disease (IA and IIA) in only one or a couple of areas of the body.
-Or occasionally you might have radiotherapy in later stage disease to try and shrink lymph nodes.
+It is more common to have radiotherapy if you have early stage disease (IA or IIA) in only one or a couple of areas of the body.
+Occasionally you might have radiotherapy in later stage disease to try and shrink swollen lymph nodes.

 Radiotherapy doesn’t make you radioactive and it’s fine to be around other people as normal.

-You may experience some side effects from the different types of treatment you have.
+You may experience some side effects from chemotherapy, steroids and radiotherapy.

-For most patients with Hodgkin lymphoma, side effects from chemotherapy aren’t severe and they usually go away when treatment stops.
+For most people with Hodgkin lymphoma, side effects from chemotherapy aren’t severe and they usually go away when treatment stops.
 They may include: